lxc/incus/doc/howto/cluster_form.md

    If you configured your cluster to use {ref}`authentication tokens <authentication-token>`, you must generate a join token for each new member.
    To do so, run the following command on an existing cluster member (for example, the bootstrap server):

-       lxc cluster add <new_member_name>
+       incus cluster add <new_member_name>

    This command returns a single-use join token that is valid for a configurable time (see {config:option}`server-cluster:cluster.join_token_expiry`).
-   Enter this token when `lxd init` prompts you for the join token.
+   Enter this token when `incus admin init` prompts you for the join token.

    The join token contains the addresses of the existing online members, as well as a single-use secret and the fingerprint of the cluster certificate.
-   This reduces the amount of questions that you must answer during `lxd init`, because the join token can be used to answer these questions automatically.
+   This reduces the amount of questions that you must answer during `incus admin init`, because the join token can be used to answer these questions automatically.
    ````

    `````